Jutho/TensorKit.jl/docs/src/man/tensors.md

 matrix form and referred to as such in the resulting `TensorMap` instance.
 When `spacetype` is `GradedSpace`, the `TensorMap` constructor will try to reconstruct the tensor data such that the resulting tensor `t` satisfies `data == convert(Array, t)`.
 This might not be possible, if the data does not respect the symmetry structure.
-Let's sketch procedure using a simple physical example, namely the SWAP gate on two qubits,
+This procedure can be sketched using a simple physical example, namely the SWAP gate on two qubits,
 ```math
 \begin{align*}
 \mathrm{SWAP}: \mathbb{C}^2 \otimes \mathbb{C}^2 & \to \mathbb{C}^2 \otimes \mathbb{C}^2\\